Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

-Assistant Professor, Department of Applied Physics, Laxminarayan Institute of Technology, India
+Assistant Professor, Department of Applied Physics, Laxminarayan Institute of Technology, Nagpur, India

-Senior Professor, Department of Physics, University of the Free State, South Africa
+Senior Professor, Department of Physics, University of Free State, Bloemfontein, South Africa

-Professor, Department of Physics, RTM Nagpur University, India
+Professor, Department of Physics, R.T.M.
+Nagpur University, Nagpur, India